 Once you are fully caffeinated, you can go to Silver Springs State Park.
 It used to be an old roadside attraction, and still has the historic glass bottomed boats to see the springs from the comfort of your seats.

-If you are feeling more outdoorsy, rent yourself a kayak and see if you can see a manatee, or an alligator sunning themselves on the bank.
+If you are feeling more outdoorsy, rent yourself a kayak to see a manatee or an alligator sunning themselves on the bank (if you’re lucky).

 You can also go exploring in the Ocala National Forest, it is a unique experience and has lots of trails and campsites if you are so inclined.
 There is even a Smokey Bear Sign you can take a selfie with, which is always a good idea.